 Are you mastering the practice of unconditional love?
 Release is the heart of forgiveness.
 This means you no longer think about or need to do anything to resolve a relationship or conflict.
 Sounds simple right?
 Indeed, studies such as the Stanford Forgiveness Project are proving the effectiveness of this process in promoting mental health.

-One of the most famous Christian Scriptures tells us that Peter asked Jesus how many times one needed to forgive, seven?
+One of the most famous Christian Scriptures tells us that Peter asked Jesus how many times one needed to forgive, “Seven?”
 Jesus responds that it is not seven but seventy-seven times (Matthew 18:21).
-So you might think of forgiveness as an ongoing process.
+Therefore, you might think of forgiveness as an ongoing process.

 “Big dreams.
 Small Steps.”

 This article is supported by Vantage Point Recovery, a lifestyle and recovery management center located in the Los Angeles / Southern California area.
 We welcome you to our community of readers as we improve our health and our lives, together.

 Bobbi Rudin, a mind body spirit healthcare writer and instructor, shared this blog.